alexalag/YouTubeCompare/README.md

 - thumbnails (default + high‑res)
 - channel information

-Only public data was used, and no user‑level information was collected
+Only public data was used, and no user‑level information was collected.